TobiWeier/quarkus-context-propagation/README.md

     docker-compose up -d
     mvn clean quarkus:dev

-The cosole output shows, that both message receiving controllers use the same injected (@RequestScoped) ContextHolder object.
+The console output shows, that both message receiving controllers use the same injected (@RequestScoped) ContextHolder object.

 If this injected object is used for storing data during the request, the parallel message processing influences